Beans (Looney Tunes)

 Beans the Cat is an animated cartoon character in the Warner Bros.
 Cartoons series of cartoons from 1935–1936.
 Beans was the third Warner Bros cartoon character star after Bosko and Buddy.
-He is voiced by Billy Bletcher and occasionally by Tommy Bond.
+He was voiced by Billy Bletcher (and occasionally by Tommy Bond).
 He was created by director Friz Freleng.
 The character was featured in nine cartoons made in 1935 and 1936.